 If your child suffered complications, birth injuries, or wrongful death as a result of premature birth, you may be able to file a birth injury claim.
 Contact the Ohio premature birth injury attorneys at The Becker Law Firm to find out how we can help you.

-Call (440) 252-4399 or fill out and submit an online contact form to schedule your free, no-risk consultation with our team today.
+Call (440) 252-4399 or fill out and submit an online contact form to schedule your free, no-risk consultation with our preterm birth injury lawyers.

 Risk Factors for Premature Delivery